 This is the round where ShadowPlay wins in this OBS vs. ShadowPlay battle because it’s easy to use.
 You activate it with the Alt+Z key and adjust settings and start recording.

-OBS is complicated and wants you to add sources to record.
+OBS is complicated and wants you to add sources to the record.
 This is why I made an OBS tutorial video on YouTube.
 The video is more than enough to get you started.

 Record and stream anything: OBS lets you record and stream games, tutorials, just your webcam, monitor display, etc. ShadowPlay is only designed for games.